Lecture 5

 return render(request, "blog/post_form.html", {"form": form})

 Always redirect after a successful POST.
-This is one of the most important web patterns.
+This is one of the most important patterns in web development.

 form.save(commit=False)